theIoTLab/ProtocolAdapterManager/Protocol Adapter Developer Guidelines.md

 #Protocol Adapter - Android Developers Guide

 FI-STAR Phase: Beta
-Document version: 0.9 (draft)
+Document version: 1.0 (draft)
-Date: 03/12/2014
+Date: 19/02/2015

-##[IMPORTANT] Before you read
-This is a DRAFT document related to the yet UNRELEASED 3.3 version of the source.
-The purpose of this document is to allow developers to preview the architecture of the Protocol Adapter and familiarize with it.
-We will delete this line as soon as we will provide the code.

 ##What is the Protocol Adapter
 The Protocol Adapter is an M2M data collection software that runs on Android (mainly mobile) devices acting as a gateway for sensor devices.
 The Protocol Adapter was developed as an open source component of the FI-STAR Frontend Platform, in the frame of the FI-STAR project.
 The Protocol Adapter software architecture has three high-level components:

 * the Protocol Adapter Manager Service,
-* the Device Adapter and
+* the Device Adapters and
 * the Protocol Adapter Library

-###The Protocol Adapter Manager Service
+###The Protocol Adapter Manager
-It includes a Protocol Adapter Manager (PAManager) service and several Device Adapters (DA) on the same Android device.
-All of them are implemented in separate Android applications and communicate using the AIDL interfaces and common objects included in a separate library.
-The Protocol Adapter automatically discovers DAs present on the system at startup time and adds them to the pool of available DAs.
+The Protocol Adapter Manager is a service (PAManagerService) that manages the several Device Adapters (DA) possibly installed on the same Android device.
+All of them are implemented in separate Android applications and communicate using the AIDL interfaces and the common objects included in the separate library.
+At startup time the Protocol Adapter Manager automatically discovers DAs installed on the system and adds them to the pool of available DAs.
 This makes the architecture modular and expandable.
-The PAManager has three main roles:
+The PAManagerService has three main roles:

-* to provide a single entry poitn for data-collection applications
+* to provide a single entry point for data-collection applications
 * to provide device management interfaces for the application
 * to manage the lifecycle of the DAs.

-###The Device Adapter
+###The Device Adapters
 A Device Adapter is a software component that manages low-level connections to sensor devices of a given kind and collects data from them.
-The collected data resulting from the measurements carried out by the sensor devices are provided to the Protocol Adapter with a well-known data structure (i.e. Java object) called Observation.
+The collected data resulting from the measurements carried out by the sensor devices are provided to the Protocol Adapter Manager with a well-known data structure (i.e. Java object) called Observation.
 Generally, DAs provide communication and interoperability at channel and syntactic level.
 Some operational aspects are also managed by the DA with sensor devices.

 ###The Protocol Adapter Library
 The Protocol Adapter library is a library that contains all the objects and facilities (parcelable objects, AIDL interfaces, etc.) needed to develop applications that make use of the Protocol Adapter.
 Once included in your project, you won’t need to worry about low level details, but instead you can focus on implementing your logic, taking for granted the underlying infrastructure and functionalities provided by the Protocol Adapter.
-Please note that the library is not only for using in applications, but it is also used by us in the Protocol Adapter and in every Device Adapter.
+Please note that the library is not only for using in applications, but it is also used by us in the Protocol Adapter Manager and in every Device Adapter.
 We released this library in the form of an AAR package.

 ##Working with the Protocol Adapter Library
 ###How to include the library in a project
 The first thing to do in order to work with the Protocol Adapter is to include the Protocol Adapter Library inside your project.
-Since Android Studio is now (Dec.
-2014) in the latest stages of beta and it would soon released as stable, and since we used Android Studio as our IDE when developing the entire project, we will cover here the AAR package inclusion on Android Studio.
+Since Android Studio is now the official Android IDE and we used it as our IDE when developing the entire project, we will cover here the AAR package inclusion on Android Studio.
 For other IDEs, you should be able to find abundant resources on-line.
-Unluckily, to date (Dec.
-2014) Android Studio does not offer a straightforward method to include an AAR package, but nevertheless the process is quite simple.
+Unluckily, to date (Feb.
+2015) Android Studio does not offer a straightforward method to include an AAR package, but nevertheless the process is quite simple.

 First of all you should copy the AAR file inside the `libs` directory of your app module.
 You can do this by simply copy-pasting the file from your file manager directly in the IDE.